 2 teaspoons (10 ml) maple syrup

 16 oz (450 g) strawberries

-1. Combine the balsamic vinegar and maple syrup in a small, heavy-bottomed saucepan, bring to a boil, reduce the heat to low, and simmer gently until the vinegar is reduced to about 3 tablespoons, 3-5 minutes.
+- Combine the balsamic vinegar and maple syrup in a small, heavy-bottomed saucepan.
+Bring to a boil, then reduce the heat to low.
+Simmer gently until the vinegar is reduced to about 3 tablespoons, 3-5 minutes.
 Let cool.

 Yield: 4-6 servings